6 High-Quality Coolers for Fishing, Hunting, Camping and Everything Else Outdoors

 Add to that the fact they are extremely durable, IGBC-Certified and offer a lot of cool extras (e.g. non-slip base, measurement scales on the lid etc.), it becomes quite clear just how much better these “super coolers” are than your run of the mill, all-purpose plastic ice chests!

-If you’re in a hurry, here’s a quick glance at the 6 rotomolded coolers reviewed here, in ranked order:
+In a hurry?
+Here’s a quick glance at the 6 rotomolded coolers reviewed here, in ranked order:

 - ORCA 75 Quart Cooler

 - Engel Deep Blue ENG65 Cooler

 - Igloo Yukon Cold Locker 70 Quart Cooler

 4 Key Features to Look for in a Super Cooler

 Regardless of the number of features offered in premium coolers, we believe there are 4 key areas to rating the effectiveness of any modern super cooler.

 For this review, we tried to stay with 60 – 65 quart models due to the immense popularity of these sizes with outdoor enthusiasts.
 However, in a few instances, we had to go up to the next available size within a particular brand when there were no offerings in the intended range.